 1. Warning lights on your dashboard

 Most modern cars are equipped with sensors that notify the driver about the Brake Pad wear.
-Whenever you see a light on your car’s dashboard that looks like any of the below lights then it is a sign that your Brakes are worn out and needs a replacement.
+Whenever you see a light on your car’s dashboard that looks like any of the below lights then it is a sign that your Brakes are worn out and need a replacement.

 2. Squeaking Sounds

 Sometimes you might hear a squeaking sound when you apply the Brakes.
-This sound is the Brake Pad rubbing against the metallic surface of the Discs which can not only damage/ scratch the Disc Rotors but also be a serious Safety hazard.
+This sound is the Brake Pad rubbing against the metallic surface of the Discs which can not only damage/ scratch the Disc Rotors but can also be a serious Safety hazard.

 3. Car is NOT stopping

 Does you car take longer to stop than it did before?
 Or does it take a lot of time to come to a stop even after pushing the Brakes hard?
 This happens when there is no Brake Pad thickness left and your Brake Pads need an extra push to come in contact with the Disc in order to stop the car.
-This is an extremely dangerous scenario and we suggest taking all precautions to not get into this situation.
+This is an extremely dangerous scenario and we suggest taking all necessary precaution to not get into this situation.